Dr. Denelle Wallace, Dean

 PED 325 Lifeguard Training (3 Credits)

 Learn how to effectively prevent and respond to water emergencies with American Red Cross lifeguard training.
 This course is designed to examine the skills and knowledge for a variety of scenarios in and around the water.
-You will learn how quick response
+You will learn how quick response times and effective preparation are vital to being a lifeguard while also understanding the crucial elements in helping to prevent drownings and injuries.

 PED 335 Skill Analysis (2 Credits)

-PED 335H Skill Analysis- Honors (2 Credits)
+PED 335H Honors Skill Analysis (2 Credits)

 PED 356 Kinesiology (3 Credits)

-PED 357 Oranization & Administration (3 Credits)
+PED 357 Organization & Administration (3 Credits)

 PED 362 Athletic Coaching and Officiating (2 Credits)

-This course is designed to develop a general understanding of coaching and officiating as it relates to ethics, values, behavior, organization and management.
+This course is designed to develop a general understanding of coaching and officiating as it relates to ethics, values, behavior, organization, and management.
 It is further designed to assist in the development of a philosophy of coaching and officiating.

 PED 365 Adapted Physical Education (3 Credits)